Kim Kardashian, Nicki Minaj Bond Over Mariah Carey Hatred: Teaming Up After Remy Ma ‘Shether’ Feud?

 It was refreshing for Kim Kardashian to finally get to see Nicki again — and the fact that they both share a strong dislike for Mariah just made the event so much better because it was just three weeks ago when the 47-year-old included herself in the Remy Ma “Shether” feud, Hip Hop DX notes.

-Carey dropped her “I Don’t” remix, which features Remy, last month, which sources say was a subliminal dig at Nicki who Mariah has shown a clear distaste for.
+Carey dropped her “I Don’t” remix, which features Remy, last month, which sources say was a subliminal dig at Nicki whom Mariah has shown a clear distaste for.

 When Kim Kardashian and Nicki linked up at the recent fashion event, Mariah’s name came to mind during a conversation, and from what sources gathered, via Hollywood Life, both of them gave the same annoyed facial expression.